wizo06/japanese/docs/Fundamentals/particles.md

     Japanese grammar allows you to omit the topic or the subject (main wagon "A") or both.
 In fact the only component needed to make a complete and proper sentence is the engine "B".
 This means that, when we choose to explicitly say the topic or the subject out loud, we do so because we want to say it with a certain nuance, or with a certain emphasis.

 ???+ info "The English equivalent of 「が」"
-    Japanese is a topic-prominent language, which is why there is one particle for topic (「は」) and one for subject (「が」) .
+    Japanese is a topic-prominent language, and there is one particle for topic (「は」) and one for subject (「が」) .
 This allows Japanese speakers to emphasize either the topic or the subject, by simply using the corresponding particle.

     English, on the other hand, is subject-prominent language.
 On top of that, English doesn't use particles.
 In English, when we want to express "emphasis on the subject" the same way 「が」 does in Japanese, we would usually do it in these two ways: